kevinquillen/ddev-meilisearch/README.md

 The Meilisearch container is reached at hostname: "meilisearch", port: 7700.

-Outside of the container, you can visit `127.0.0.1:7700/health` in your browser to verify health status.
+Outside the container, you can visit `127.0.0.1:7700/health` in your browser to verify health status.

 The default API key for Meilisearch is `ddev`.
 You can provide your own by adding to `.ddev/.env` in your project, and adding the `MEILI_MASTER_KEY` variable: